thisismy-github/pyplayer/executable/!readme.txt

 This assumes that you have pip and already have all the appropriate libraries from requirements.txt installed.
 If not, you can do "pip -r --upgrade requirements.txt".

+For compatibility with Windows 7 and Windows Vista, Python 3.8 must be used.

 ---

 Summary of contents:
-    include           -- These are the excess files that are needed by PyPlayer, including libvlc .dlls, VLC's plugins folder, and a small copy of ffmpeg.
-If users already have all of these files accessible through their PATH, then they do not actually need to be included with the executable.
+    include           -- These are the excess files that are needed by PyPlayer, which currently includes the two required libvlc .dlls, and all of the currently used VLC plugins.
+If users already have these files in their PATH, (i.e. ffmpeg and VLC are installed) then they do not actually need to be included.

     build             -- PyInstaller build files that are created during the first compilation.
                          These are not needed for anything, but speed up future compilations.